andrewflbarnes/templates/react-snowpack/README.md

 - `--record` records the test run and makes it available through the cypress dashboard

 Note: recording requires the cypress record key to be set which may be retrieved by project contributors.

+### pnpm run sb:run

+Starts the `storybook` server running locally, displays the URL and (if applicable) opens in a browser window.

+### pnpm run sb:build

+Builds the storybook static website in `storybook-static`.